Those unhappy in their current careers or financial positions might consider investing in a paralegal profession.

 A certificate will cover only what is required by law to become a paralegal.
 It does not include any general education courses.

-Paralegal diplomas offer the relative speed of a certificate with the greater breadth in education offered by a full bachelor’s degree.
+Paralegal diplomas offer the relative speed of a certificate with the greater breadth of education offered by a full bachelor’s degree.

-Diplomas are also the only form of paralegal education that involve a co-op placement.
-This can be invaluable to midlife career changers as it provides real world paralegal experience and the opportunity to network with fellow legal professionals.
+Diplomas are also the only form of paralegal education that involves a co-op placement.
+This can be invaluable to midlife career changers as it provides real-world paralegal experience and the opportunity to network with fellow legal professionals.

-Cestar College offers a comprehensive paralegal diploma available to all ages and experience levels in Ontario.
-Combining interesting general education subjects with focused paralegal studies, the course culminated in a 120 hour placement in a professional legal setting.
+Cestar College offers a comprehensive paralegal diploma for all ages and experience levels in Ontario.
+Combining interesting general education subjects with focused paralegal studies, the course culminated in a 120-hour placement in a professional legal setting.

-These will typically take 4 years of full time study, and will involve a lot of general education classes along with the required paralegal courses.
+These will typically take four years of full-time study and will involve a lot of general education classes along with the required paralegal courses.